dsccommunity/SqlServerDsc/tests/Integration/README.md

 **Run order:** 3

-**Depends on:** SqlDatabase
+**Depends on:** SqlDatabase, SqlSetup

+This integration tests depends on that the default instance (`MSSQLSERVER`) and the named instance `DSCSQLTEST` have the feature `REPLICATION` installed.
+It is also dependent on that the database `Database1` exist.

-The integration test will bot leave anything on any instance.
+The integration test will not leave anything on any instance.

 ## SqlScript